 Going directly to each of the 3 credit bureaus is yet another way to get your individual credit reports.
 However, the credit reporting companies will likely charge you for a copy of your report.

 You can contact the credit bureaus through their respective websites or by phone:

 Once you have accessed your credit report(s), be sure to read through all of the information thoroughly, checking for any missing and/or inaccurate information.

-It is estimated that 1 in 5 consumers has errors on their credit report, so finding inaccuracies is not uncommon.
+CNBC estimates that 1 in 3 consumers has errors on their credit report, so finding inaccuracies is not uncommon.
 But incorrect information can have a negative impact on your ability to borrow and obtain credit.